nicholasjhenry/firsthand-playbook/Planning-Feature-Development.md

-* Work-back exercise (are application is launched, what did we need to do to make that happen)
+* Work-back exercise (the application is launched, what did we need to do to make that happen)
   * Deployment
   * Training
   * Data migration